 The first part of the 3 2 1 backup rule is to have three copies of the data in question to prevent data loss.
 You want your primary copy of the original data, a secondary copy, and a third copy.
 Redundancy is vital when it comes to preserving important information.
 Backing up properly is impossible without having additional copies of the same data.
 You can have as many backups of your data as you wish but have at least three to comply with this rule of thumb.
 Three copies ensure that if something happens to the first, you still have two more copies.
 And if something were to happen to the second copy, you still have that additional copy left to create another duplicate.

 - Secondary Copy of Your Backup Data

 Two (2) Sources of Media

-One (1) Backup Stored Offsite
+One (1) Back Up Your Stored Data Offsite

 Count on Armstrong Archives for Secure Data Storage